 Founded in 1941, Emmaus Bible College is affiliated with the Open Brethren.
 The private college is situated in Dubuque, and students can choose to double major in both biblical and professional studies.
-Programs in music, intercultural studies, teacher education, educational ministries, theology, and counseling psychology are offered.
+The college offers programs in music, intercultural studies, teacher education, educational ministries, theology, and counseling psychology.
 In addition, the school offers a 3+1 transfer program for select majors.
 Students who participate in this program spend three years studying at Emmaus before transferring to the University of Dubuque for a single year of study.
-This option enables students to complete a degree that is not offered at Emmaus.
+This option enables students to complete a degree that is not available at Emmaus.
 The 3+1 transfer program is currently available in fields such as aviation, economics, biology, chemistry, and sports management and marketing.
 After completing the 3+1 program, students will earn a B.S. from Emmaus College and either a B.S. or a B.A. from the University of Dubuque.
 As a Christian college, Emmaus prioritizes student’s spiritual development, and students can choose to participate in regular service ministries, growth groups, and chapel.

 7. Faith Baptist Bible College and Theological Seminary

 Average Net Price: $14,874